Brainsware/puppet-tarsnap/README.markdown

 this module helps install and configure tarsnap.

 **It does not, and cannot help you create keys for servers.
 You have to do that manually**

-What it can do however, is manage archives.
-It does so with the native puppet type, `tarsnap_archive`

 ## Setup